insight-platform/Savant/README.md

 The communication interface is not limited to Client SDK: we provide several ready-to-use adapters, which you can use "as is" or modify for your needs.

-Currently, the following source adapters are available:
+The following source adapters are available:

 - [Local video file](https://docs.savant-ai.io/savant_101/10_adapters.html#video-file-source-adapter);
 - [Local directory of video files](https://docs.savant-ai.io/savant_101/10_adapters.html#video-file-source-adapter);